 The international visa process begins immediately after admission and is completely separate from the admission process.
 Students will be directed via email to login to MyGlobal to access the New Graduate Students page where International Student Services will assist with the I-20 request process.
 Travel or I-20 related questions for new international students can be directed to firstname.lastname@example.org.

 Visa process review:

-The student will be required to present their I-20 form, financial documents, and any other supporting documents to the United States Consular officials at their visa appointment.
-If the I-20 visa appointment is successful, they will receive an F1 student visa to travel to the United States.
+The student will be required to present their I-20 form, financial documents including their printed GISAL form, and any other supporting documents to the United States Consular officials at their visa appointment.
+If the I-20 visa appointment is successful, they will receive an F1 student visa to study in the United States.

-The Financial Guarantee form lists valuable information regarding acceptable forms of funding sources, amounts required for dependents, program fees, sponsor information, etc.
+The Financial Guarantee worksheet lists valuable information regarding acceptable forms of funding sources, amounts required for dependents, program fees, sponsor information, etc.

 Note that any combination of personal, private, family, or departmental funding can be used to satisfy the financial guarantee requirement.
-If private funding is used to obtain an I-20 and department or sponsor information becomes available later, the Visa Section will not re-issue the I-20 with the new funding source.
+If private funding is used to obtain an I-20 and department or sponsor funding becomes available later, a corrected I-20 form will not be issued with the new funding source.
 Rather, the student should present any additional new financial information to the consular office at their visa appointment.

 Mandatory International Orientation

-International students beginning in a Summer session are subject to additional summer fees listed on the Financial Guarantee form.
+International students beginning in a Summer session are subject to additional summer fees listed on the Financial Guarantee worksheet.